Author: Richard Perkins

 Entrance Fee: ¥600

-The Heian Shrine Garden is (as its name implies) a garden attached to Heian Shrine—a Shintō shrine built in 1895 to commemorate the 1100th anniversary of Kyoto becoming the capital of Japan—in the city of Kyoto, Kyoto Prefecture.
-The Heian Shrine Garden was built by a seventh-generation landscaper named Ogawa Jihē.
-With a ¥600 entrance fee, this beautiful garden took around twenty years to complete.
+The Heian Shrine Garden, as its name implies, is the garden attached to Heian Shrine—a Shintō shrine built in 1895 to commemorate the 1100th anniversary of Kyoto Prefecture’s designation as the capital of Japan—located in Kyoto, Kyoto Prefecture.
+Designed by seventh-generation landscaper Ogawa Jihei, this beautiful garden took (around) 20 years to complete.

 East Garden